-How do you ‘learn from data’ - and why are more Data Scientists needed?
+How do you ‘learn from data’ – and why do we need more data scientists?

 - Intuition (which might be called "reasonable prejudices")